Vrolijk/OSDD/workshop/readme.md

 <b> CAUTION: WORK IN PROGRESS!! </b>

+# Target

 # Data diode basics and problems
 Position of the data diode in the security landscape

 <img src="/img/datadiode_position_security_landscape.png" width="600"> <br>
+And Cross Domain Solutions.. <br>

 High level overview of the network connection layers

 <img src="/img/TCP-IP-model-vs-OSI-model.png" width="300"> <br>
+And the data layer.
+If we want to prevent data leakage we need to filter on the data level.
+This makes the data diode not only a network solution but combines all layers including the content (layer 8?).

 Data and packet flow explained